What Do We At Shema Torah Believe About Believing?

 We at Shema Torah believe that the whole word is profitable for correction, reproof and training.
 We believe that one is saved by grace through faith.
 That has always been the plan of God and has not changed over the years.

 Because of one’s salvation, we believe, that one should do what is commanded in the Torah.
 We are not becoming Jewish though we practice some similar things.
-We believe that at the bare minimum one should keep the ten commandments including observing the Sabbath from Friday at sundown to Saturday at sundown.
+We believe that at the bare minimum one should keep the ten commandments including observing the Sabbath.
 We observe the dietary restrictions and keep the feasts.